 The Altronix SMP3 is an auxiliary power supply that can be used to power alarm devices if your alarm control panel does not have enough auxiliary power output.
-The SMP3 converts low voltage AC power input into a selectable 6VDC, 12VDC or 24VDC power output with a continuous power supply current of 2.5A.
+The SMP3 converts low voltage AC power input into a selectable 6VDC, 12VDC or 24VDC power output with a continuous power supply current of up to 2.5A.
 The power supply also has a charging circuit with a maximum charge rate of 350mA so that you can connect a backup battery such as the Ultratech 1240.
-With a battery back up connected, the SMP3 will automatically switch to standby backup battery continue to work during a power outage.
+With a battery back up connected, the SMP3 will automatically switch to standby backup battery and continue to work during a power outage.

 There are (6) terminals along the bottom of the SMP3 power supply.
-The (2) terminals on the left side are for (+) and (-) DC which you will use to connect to your alarm device.
+The (2) terminals on the left side are for (+) and (-) DC which you will use to connect to your DC powered alarm device.
 The middle (2) terminals are for (+) and (-) BAT and you should connect the red battery lead to the BAT (+) terminal and the black battery lead to the BAT (-) terminal.
 The other end of the battery leads have spade connectors which slide onto the battery terminals on the Ultratech 1240 sealed lead acid battery.
 Finally, the last (2) terminals marked ‘AC’ are for connecting your AC transformer.